Asian Australians: Sports

-Data Collection and Demographics
+Data collection and demographics

 Overview

 The Australian government collects data on distinct ancestries rather than race at each census, and at the 2021 census, approximately 17.4 percent of the population identified as having Asian ancestry.

-At the 2021 census, the most commonly nominated Asian ancestries were as set out in the following table.
+At the 2021 census the most commonly nominated Asian ancestries were as set out in the following table.
+The largest group are Chinese Australians.

 Details

 Thirty percent of Asian Australians go to university, 20 percent of all Australian doctors are Asian, and 37 percent of Asian Australians participate in some form of organised sport.
 Chinese and Indian Australians, particularly second and third generation immigrants, are present in large numbers in Sydney and Melbourne, with Chinese Australians constituting Sydney's fourth largest ancestry group.

-Political Representation
+Political representation

 Members of minority groups make up about 6 percent of the federal Parliament.
 Both Labor and Greens voters were more likely to agree that Asian Australians experience discrimination, but more than three-quarters of those who said they would vote for the Liberal/National Coalition also agreed.